-Since the dawn of time, humanity has had a death-wish, a fascination for the morbid.
+Since the dawn of time, information pills humanity has had a death-wish, a fascination for the morbid.
 Don’t believe me?
 Good.
 Let me alter that doubt riddled thought of yours.
 Read some religious books and you will be subjected to themes ranging conveniently from love to death to destruction.
 These books were written eons ago and yet they have a touch of macabre.
 Modern literature too loves romanticizing the notion of an apocalyptic future where the human race is doomed.

 Now how do you make death alluring?
 Very difficult eh?
 Apparently not that hard of a task for certain writers.
 These authors have taken the concept of apocalypse and somehow managed to morph it into something intriguing and fanciful.
 Read these books and lose yourself to a world of misery and yet come out wiser :